 AKO Foundation support since 2019

-The Foundation and the Jamie Oliver Group together founded Bite Back 2030, with the goal of halving the rate of childhood obesity in the United Kingdom by 2030, while at the same time eliminating the gap in obesity rates between children from more and less affluent backgrounds.
-Bite Back aims to build a youth movement that will have sufficient authenticity and critical mass so that it can act as a credible advocate to government (national and local), schools, hospitals and other entities delivering food on a large scale to young people, and will make progress towards identifying the creative media through which to engage key audiences.
+The Foundation and the Jamie Oliver Group together founded Bite Back, with the goal of halving the rate of childhood obesity in the United Kingdom, while at the same time eliminating the gap in obesity rates between children from more and less affluent backgrounds.
+Bite Back aims to build a youth movement with the authenticity and critical mass needed to serve as a credible advocate to national and local government, schools, hospitals, and other institutions that provide food to young people.
+It also seeks to identify creative media strategies to engage key audiences effectively.

 Frontline